 CPS is committed to ensuring a successful transition to Diego for the 2013-2014 school year.
 To accomplish this, CPS will provide the following supports to meet the academic, social and emotional, and specific learning needs of transitioning students.

 Academic Needs of Students

-• To address the academic needs of students affected by this transition, please see Attachment A, which outlines a detailed academic support plan.
+To address the academic needs of students affected by this transition, CPS has developed a detailed academic support plan (please see Appendix A).

 Social Emotional Needs of Students